Welcome

 AI proliferation in public spaces isn't actually about AI use as so much as it is about trying to stack the deck with culturally-likeminded people- which is to say, fucking morons.
 It's a way of getting smarter people to leave the room so that you can have the room.
 We'll just have the robot do ... whatever it is those eggheads did.
 The kind of person who genuinely wants to be free of being capable is a malleable person.

 Perhaps maybe they've never known the joy of making something with their own hands, and feeling responsible for it?
 Why bother to do this by hand when an AI could draw something better(?) far more quickly.
 I've seen people seem genuinely confused by the idea that you might just do something creative for its own sake.
 It's a real microplastics in the water moment.
-I'm being put into the postion where i'm having to defend making things myself.
+I'm being put into the postion where i'm having to defend making things myself because it's more fun to do.

 The AI stuff is like government; it won't leave you alone to be a private citizen.
 I've certainly had angry moments about AI in the last few years.
 The people who've spoken to me most enthusiastically have been the least computer literate people I know.
 It's like covid all over again; if you were paying attention before that happened, you knew covid was coming.
 There was a lot of people who didn't believe it was coming.
 Then it did.
 Overnight programming change.
 Suddenly people were subject matter experts.
 The whole skepticsm, healthy-concern-for-authority script flipped.